 the world’s leading trade fair for consumer goods

 ～From 7th of February to 11th of February, 2020~

-To expand business in Europe, ZOJIRUSHI will be exhibiting at “AMBIENTE 2020” in Frankfurt, Germany.
-Aiming to open up new sales channels, ZOJIRUSHI will showcase its core products, Stainless Vacuum Bottles and Glass Vacuum Carafes.ZOJIRUSHI is in its 2nd year of its midterm plan “ADAPT”, and aims to expand its business through existing channels, as well as in new markets.
-With special emphasis on developing the European market, ZOJIRUSHI will once again participate in AMBIENTE for its second consecutive year.ZOJIRUSHI will have a Japanese [WA] theme in both its booth and its products.
+To expand business in Europe, ZOJIRUSHI exhibited at “AMBIENTE 2020” in Frankfurt, Germany.
+Aiming to open up new sales channels, ZOJIRUSHI showcased its core products, Stainless Vacuum Bottles and Glass Vacuum Carafes.ZOJIRUSHI is in its 2nd year of its midterm plan “ADAPT”, and aims to expand its business through existing channels, as well as in new markets.
+With special emphasis on developing the European market, ZOJIRUSHI once again participated in AMBIENTE for its second consecutive year.ZOJIRUSHI had a Japanese [WA] theme in both its booth and its products.
 The collaboration between Japanese art director Nishioka Pencil and ZOJIRUSHI has created a new line of bottles with a modern and sophisticated pattern and a motif of traditional Japanese Kimono-style “flower” prints and “kana” characters.

 An elegant Japanesque design with the letters “あい (AI)” and floral patterns.

 The Kana letters “あい (AI)” means “love” in Japanese.

 The flowers that blossom where the letters “あい (AI)” connect symbolize Kizuna, or a bond between people that cannot be broken.

 Plum blossoms have always been valued for their vitality and beauty as they bloom in winter.
 (It is an auspicious flower that, combined with pine and bamboo, is called “松竹梅 (shochikubai)”.)

 The (geometric) pattern of the background comes from the letter “久 (Ku)”, and is likened to the branch of the plum tree.